 Why don’t legacy WMS work for modern E-commerce?

-Legacy WMS prevents businesses from understanding their inefficient operations that outweigh its drawbacks.
-As a result, upgrading to the latest WMS can bring holistic progress and efficiency in all aspects of warehouse management.
+Legacy warehouse management system prevents businesses from understanding their inefficient operations that outweigh their drawbacks.
+As a result, upgrading to the latest WMS can bring holistic progress and efficiency in warehouse management.

 The order mix of e-commerce is complex and has versatile products with high order velocity.
 Also, pallet picking and shorter lead times are expected for e-commerce orders.
-Legacy WMS fails to fulfill the e-commerce age requirements that make them less usable today.
+Legacy warehouse management system fails to fulfill the e-commerce age requirements, making them less usable today.

-Big data wasn't a popular concept when legacy WMS was built, as collecting and processing big data wasn't practiced then.
-As a result, there was a lack of information and poor access to deep insights into warehouse operations.
-Ultimately, poor insights of warehousing data lead to drifting away from taking data-driven crucial business decisions.
+Big data wasn't popular when legacy WMS was built, as collecting and processing big data wasn't practiced then.
+As a result, there needed to be more information and better access to deep insights into warehouse operations.

 What do E-commerce operations need a modern WMS?

-Upgrading to the latest WMS has become a necessity for the e-commerce industry.
+Upgrading to the latest warehouse management system has become a necessity for the e-commerce industry.
 More than ever, the need for a WMS, full-fledged with advanced technologies, is crucial.
-In addition, businesses today need easy-to-use WMS that can translate warehouse operations into simpler, efficient, and smarter tasks.

-Following are the key components of a modern WMS for e-commerce:
+The following are the critical components of a modern warehouse management system for e-commerce:

 - Order routing